datanav/docs/technical/zendesk-freshteam.rst

      - Freshteam Employee Property
      - Freshteam Data Type
    * - phone
-     - phone_numbers.number (Dependant on having wd:Q67372736 in phone_numbers.name)
+     - phone_numbers.number (Dependant on having wd:Q67372736 in phone_numbers.nameDependant on having wd:Q67372736 in phone_numbers.nameDependant on having wd:Q67372736 in phone_numbers.nameDependant on having wd:Q67372736 in phone_numbers.nameDependant on having wd:Q67372736 in phone_numbers.nameDependant on having wd:Q67372736 in phone_numbers.name)
+     - "string"
+   * - updated_at
+     - updated_at
      - "string"